You are here

 Visit this artist's website: http://jpereiramusic.com

-In 2007, Joseph Pereira (1974) was appointed Principal Timpanist of the Los Angeles Philharmonic by Esa Pekka Salonen.
+In 2007, JOSEPH PEREIRA was appointed Principal Timpanist of the Los Angeles Philharmonic by Esa Pekka Salonen.
 He appeared as a soloist with the orchestra in William Kraft’s Timpani Concerto No. 1, the recording of which was released by Deutsche Grammophon on iTunes.
-He also regularly appears as a percussionist in the orchestra’s Green Umbrella series where he has performed solo works and has premiered many new pieces.
+He also regularly appears as a percussionist in the orchestra’s Green Umbrella series, where he has performed solo works and has premiered many new pieces.
 Previously he was the Assistant Principal Timpanist/Section Percussionist of the New York Philharmonic, from January 1998 to September 2008.
 He currently runs the percussion studio at USC’s Thornton School of Music and also was on faculty at the Juilliard School from 2005-2013.
-Pereira received his master’s degree in percussion from The Juilliard School and a double bachelor’s degree in performance and composition/theory from Boston University.
+Pereira received his Master’s degree in Percussion from the Juilliard School and a double Bachelor’s degree in Performance and Composition/Theory from Boston University.

-As a composer, Pereira’s most recent commissions have come from Piano Spheres, for pianist Vicki Ray, percussionist Colin Currie, the Miro Quartet, the Atlanta Symphony Orchestra, the Los Angeles Percussion Quartet, pianist Joanne Pearce Martin, and the Manhattan School of Music.
-In 2014 his piece Strophé, commissioned by Colin Currie and the Miro Quartet, received it’s European premiere in Hamburg, with the the Pavel Haas Quartet and Colin Currie.
-In 2013, his string trio Blur, was selected as one of the winners of The American Composers Forum of Los Angeles (ACF-LA), and was premiered in Los Angeles.
+As a composer, Pereira’s most recent commissions have come from Piano Spheres, for pianist Vicki Ray, percussionist Colin Currie, the Miró Quartet, the Atlanta Symphony Orchestra, the Los Angeles Percussion Quartet, pianist Joanne Pearce Martin, and the Manhattan School of Music.
+In 2014 his piece Strophe, commissioned by Colin Currie and the Miró Quartet, received its European premiere in Hamburg, with the the Pavel Haas Quartet and Colin Currie.
+In 2013, his string trio Blur, was selected as one of the winners of the American Composers Forum of Los Angeles (ACF-LA), and was premiered in Los Angeles.
 In 2012, the Los Angeles Philharmonic premiered his Percussion Concerto with soloist Colin Currie.
-The work was programmed the following season with Pereira as the soloist with the Los Angeles Philharmonic and Gustavo Dudamel, in Los Angeles and at London’s Barbican.
-Also in 2012, his quartet for amplified double basses was premiered on the LA Phil’s chamber series.
-Pereira’s Violin Partita, performed by violinist Robert Gupta, was released by Yarlung Records and his piece for percussion quartet Repoussé, was recorded by the Los Angeles Percussion Quartet for Sono Luminus Recordings, which received three 2013 Grammy nominations.
-In the summer of 2010, he conducted the premiere of his piece, …tied to the past, for seven percussionists at The Music Academy of the West in Santa Barbara.
-In 2007, his first orchestral piece, Mask, was selected by the American Composers Orchestra’s annual new music readings for top emerging composers.
-At the New York Philharmonic, he conducted the premiere of his Quintet for Winds in 2005 on the Chamber Ensembles series at Merkin Concert Hall.
-The New York Times said, “…it is a restless yet lucidly textured work with an astringent harmonic language.”
-In 2006, Chief music critic Anthony Tommasini featured Pereira’s work as a composer and percussionist in The New York Times.
-Pereira’s percussion music is publi hed Bachovich Music Publications.
+The work was programmed the following season with Pereira as the soloist with the Philharmonic and Gustavo Dudamel, in Los Angeles and at London’s Barbican.
+Also in 2012, his quartet for amplified double basses was premiered on the LA Phil’s Chamber Music series.
+Pereira’s Violin Partita, performed by LA Phil violinist Robert Gupta, was released by Yarlung Records, and his piece for percussion quartet Repoussé, was recorded by the Los Angeles Percussion Quartet for Sono Luminus Recordings, and received three 2013 Grammy nominations.